steadylearner/Sitemap/README.md

 errors = []
 ```

-with interval seconds you defined before.
+or more with interval seconds you define.

 The thread Rust API here is optional.
 It will work without it.